OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 ## AWS S3 Bucket Configuration

+If `CreateBucket` was configured as `true` and `BucketName` is following official [Bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html), than new bucket will be created.
+New bucket will be created without [Access Control Lists](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html) due to security reasons, you may add needed ACLs manually:
+1) Open you bucket
+2) Go to the Permissions tab
+3) Edit `Block public access`

+### S3 Bucket policies
 By default, AWS 3S Bucket has limitations for newly uploaded files.
 If you want media files to be available from the outside of AWS, you should set up your bucket permissions.

 The simplest way of doing it is to add a policy: